JonasBernard/FakeStandby/README.md

 ## Where is the problem?

 Most smartphones these days have long-living batteries, but who doesn't want their phone to last for just an hour more?
-While using an app, you maybe not nessesarily need your display.
+While using an app, you maybe not necessarily need your display.
 So, why don’t turn it off?
 Up to 20% of your battery power is consumed by the display.

 ## Here is the solution!